This platform offers a space to reflect and re-consider what approaches are on offer in regards to spatial practice in South Africa

 This approach adopts a with-and-for mentality to designer/user as a means of building accountability in both directions of the project ownership and drive while allowing for a semi-traditional client/designer responsibility of output artefacts.

-Consider an approach to space-making supports an important recognition of the potentially damaging role that unchecked privilege and power in regard to social demographic holds in spatial development projects.
+Consider an approach that supports an important recognition of the potentially damaging role that unchecked privilege and power in regard to social demographic holds in spatial development projects.
 The approach aims to allow for difficult discussions and work through these challenges – not around them.

 Consider an approach that supports a reflexive way of working that proactively allows for introspection for all actors involved as well as adaptation throughout projects.